sandhawke/mov/README.md

 In practice, to create a movable schema, you need to provide suitable definition text for each resource in your schema using this **mov** schema.
 The definition should be a few lines of text, specifying the item well enough that a careful expert reader who is confident they understand the text is very likely to be right.
 For machine purposes, the important thing is that the text has enough entropy that it is statistically unlikely to accidentally be the same as someone else's definition of another term.

 These definitions can be embedded in your data or provided nearby, like by a schema file in the same directory.
-You can also point to the original provider, like with non-movable schemas, if you happen to trust them sufficiently.
+You can also point to the original provider, as you would be with a non-movable schema, if you happen to trust them sufficiently.

 To consume movable schemas, with all the data integration benefits of non-movable schemas, an additional software layer is required to first do the merging based on definition matches.
 This layer can be built into tools or executed before the data is loaded into conventional tools.
-(It might be possible to build a translating proxy, but https makes that very difficult.)
+(It might be possible to build a translating proxy, but https would make this very difficult.)

 ## Terms